What if I told you, the time you spend practicing guitar, is probably way less effective than it could be?

 - Writing songs

-Next, I will go into each practice item and give a rough evaluation as to how effective it was to achieving my musical goals and what I could have done better had I applied the Pareto principle to my guitar practice.
+Next, I will go into each practice item and give a rough evaluation as to how effective it was to achieve my musical goals and what I could have done better had I applied the Pareto principle to my guitar practice.

 1. Finger exercises (picked or legato)